 Iceland in November isn’t the coldest month to visit by any means, but it’s definitely well on the way to winter in the land of fire, liquorice, and ice!
 My second visit to Iceland was in November, and although I had previously visited several years earlier in October, I wasn’t expecting the dramatic change in the landscape and atmosphere, thanks to plenty more snow EVERYWHERE!

-The first time I visited Iceland I didn’t know anyone who had been there, but now it seems like almost everyone I know has or it’s on their bucket list!
-It’s no surprise, given the initial local push in tourism, Game of Thrones filming locations, and the amazing scenery that is way better in person than what you’ll actually see in photos.
+The first time I visited Iceland I didn’t know anyone who had been there, but now it seems like almost everyone I know has been or it’s on their bucket list!
+It’s no surprise, given the initial local push in tourism after the recession, the abundant Game of Thrones filming locations, and the amazing scenery that is way better in person than what you’ll actually see in photos.

 Table of Contents

 - 1 But what’s it like to visit Iceland in November and what is there to do?